Freggy/cleverbot-api/README.md

 Cleverbot API
 =============

 This project provides a HTTP API to Cleverbot using headless browser fuckery so you don't need to use the official paid API.
-Igonre every python file but `api_new.py` in this project.
+Ignore every python file but `api_new.py`.
 It's a pet project I did a long time ago and I didn't want to clean it up.
 The Dockerfile is correct though.

 Configuration
 -------------